broccoli0616/tp/docs/DeveloperGuide.md

    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:
+Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user
 <puml src="diagrams/ParserClasses.puml" width="600"/>

 How the parsing works: